 Founded in the mid 1600s, this busy market town is still small enough to cross in 15 minutes.
 Colorful 19th-century buildings line the older streets, such as rue Achille René Boisneuf, and the focal point of the city is the Place de la Victoire, a park surrounded by old homes and restaurants.

-1 Place de la Victoire
+3. Place de la Victoire

-A large park dotted with poinciana trees and royal palms, Place de la Victoire is a great place to take a break on a hot day or start a walking tour of the city.
-You can stroll past the charming old homes along the Rue de Comdt Mortenal on the east side and relax at the sidewalk cafes lining Rue Bébion on the west side of the park.
+A large park dotted with poinciana trees and royal palms, Place de la Victoire is a great place to take a break on a hot day or start a sightseeing tour of the city.
+You can stroll past the charming old homes along the Rue de Comdt Mortenal on the east side and relax at the sidewalk cafés lining Rue Bébion on the west side of the park.

 Accommodation: Where to Stay in Pointe-a-Pitre

 The museum is housed in a carefully restored two-story colonial house dating from the 19th century.
 On the ground floor, you can explore an authentic period Creole residence, while the top floor contains exhibits on the poet's life, a library, and video library.

 Address: 9 Nozières Street, Pointe-à-Pitre

-5 Cathédrale de St.-Pierre et St.-Paul
+5. Cathédrale de St.-Pierre et St.-Paul

-The Cathédrale de St. Pierre et St. Paul in Pointe-à-Pitre is one of the city's most distinctive landmarks.
-Nicknamed "the Iron Cathedral," it features arches constructed of riveted iron girders to protect it from hurricanes and earthquakes, which have inflicted much damage in the past.
+Step inside, and you'll be surprised by the soaring ceilings.
+Nicknamed "the Iron Cathedral," it features tall arches constructed of riveted iron girders to protect it from hurricanes and earthquakes, which have inflicted much damage in the past.

 Address: Rue du Général Ruillier, Pointe-a-Pitre

-6 Le Gosier
+6. Le Gosier

-Near Le Gosier, at Fort Fleur d'Epé lie the ruins of a French garrison built in 1759 to guard against English raids.
+Near Le Gosier, at Fort Fleur d'Epé, lie the ruins of a French garrison built in 1759 to guard against English raids.
 Photographers will enjoy the flowering trees, rusting cannons, and views out to sea.

-7 Aquarium de la Guadeloupe
+8. Aquarium de la Guadeloupe

 Rated among the best French aquariums, Aquarium de la Guadeloupe in Gosier showcases the region's rich marine life.
 The museum is about 11-minutes by car from Pointe-à-Pitre.

 Address: Place Creole, La Marina, Gosier

-9 Fête des Cuisinières
+9. Fête des Cuisinières

-Fête des Cuisinières or Festival of the Women Cooks is an annual event held in August.
-During this time, women dress in colorful costume, and celebrations take place throughout the day and into the evening with entertainment, dancing, and food.
+Fête des Cuisinières or Festival of the Women Cooks is an annual Guadeloupe event held in August.
+During this time, women dress in colorful costume, and celebrations take place throughout the day and into the evening, with entertainment, dancing, and food.
 Tickets sell out almost instantly for the festival's five-hour feast, which many consider is some of the best Creole cuisine in the Caribbean.